2020 Visa-Free Countries for Filipinos

 Travel tips

-- Make sure that your Philippine passport has at least 6 months validity before travelling.
+- Make sure that your Philippine passport has at least 6 months validity before traveling.
 Yes, this applies to all your international travels including these visa-free countries for Filipinos.

 - Prepare to show proof of flight tickets, hotel bookings, sufficient funds, invitation letters, and other travel documents depending on country of destination.